-CHAP' TER PAGE
+PAGE

-I INTRODUCTION Background 2
+I INTRODUCTION Background Scope of the Audit Development of Educational Governance in Wyoming 2 2 3

-II THE STATE BOARD OF EDUCATION Formation of State Board Powers, Duties and Functions.
-Education Governance Structure Wyoming's Educational System The State Board as Surrogate to other Boards 8 10 10
+II THE STATE BOARD OF EDUCATION Formation of State Board Powers, Duties and Functions Education Governance Structure Wyoming's Educational System The State Board as Surrogate to other Boards 10

 III SUNSET CRITERIA 18

 IV CONCLUSIONS AND RECOMMENDATIONS 22

-V AGENCY RESPONSE 23
+v AGENCY RESPONSE 23

-CHAPTER I
+CHAPTER I INTRODUCTION

-out reported to mark after the bodi.
-For bear couplabet, and BACKGROUND
+out reputed to work after the and.
+In hear conflated and BACKGROUND

 Wyoming's first public school was established in 1867 at Cheyenne, a century later than education had developed in the eastern and some western states.
 Historically, the territorial Legislature did not have the authority to establish school system.
-Its authority was permissive and its laws could only define in general terms the duties and powers of those entrusted with school management.
+Its authority was permissive and its laws а could only define in general terms the duties and powers of those entrusted with school management.
 Each school system was controlled by the local authorities.